Ph.D. in Educational Statistics and Research Methods

 - No writing samples or supplemental documents are required.

-- International applicants must submit scores from either the TOEFL or IELTS.
+- International applicants must submit scores from either the TOEFL, IELTS, or iTEP Academic Plus.
 Scores more than two years old cannot be validated or considered official.
 Required minimum scores for the TOEFL are 100 (internet-based test-iBT), 600 (paper-based test), or 250 (computer-based test).
-IELTS minimum score is 7.0.
+For the IELTS, the minimum score is 7.0.
+For the iTEP Academic Plus, the minimum score is 4.5.

 Graduate student assistants work 20 hours a week, engaged closely with their faculty mentors in research and teaching activities.
 Prospective students can learn more about PhD assistantship experiences through our PhD student spotlights and our PhD student directory.